Part 1 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

 - The failure of one thing can potentially bring the entire monolith down (e.g. due to OutOfMemoryException)

-You can design monoliths with internal services/components that have loose coupling and well defined boundaries, but from my 20 years of experience these are rare cases.
-Big balls of mud is usually the norm.
+You can design monoliths with internal modules/services/components that have loose coupling and well defined boundaries, but from my 20 years of experience these are rare cases.
+Big ball of mud is usually the norm.
+As we will see later in the blog series there’s a way to meet in the middle, where we can combine the advantages of microservices and monoliths.

 Integration as a bunch of webservices